ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 <span style="font-size: 400%;">🍱</span><br /> <dfn>Hierarchy</dfn> reduces interconnections among modules differently than layering: a small group of modules is combined into a stable, self-contained subsystem with a well-defined interface; then a small group of subsystems is combined into a larger subsystem with a well-defined interface, and so on until large subsystems are combined to form the overall system.
 Hierarchy constrains interactions by only allowing them among the components of a subsystem.
 This lets the system designer design each subsystem one-at-a-time, focusing only on interactions between the interfaces of the components in the subsystem.

-<span style="font-size: 400%;">🐡</span><br />
-In the Pufferfish software architecture diagram from the previous section, you can see each of these techniques at work.
+<span style="font-size: 400%;">🐡</span><br />Each of these techniques is used to reduce complexity in the design of the Pufferfish software (Fig. 2).
 Every block is a module.
 Hierarchical design keeps the modules within each of the Microcontroller Firmware, GUI Backend Server, and GUI Frontend Client subsystems separated, except by two arrows which correspond to the interfaces between the three subsystems.
 Those interfaces allow us to keep those subsystems running on entirely separate processes/processors, so that enforced modularity allows us to keep the Microcontroller Firmware running even if the GUI Backend Server crashes; because of the abstraction provided by this interface, the Microcontroller Firmware can completely ignore the implementation details of the software on the GUI computer.
 Layered design within each of these three subsystems allows modules for higher-level logic to be separated from modules for low-level I/O or hardware operations by modules for drivers and protocols in intermediate layers.
 All four techniques are also applied in recursively the design within each software module shown in the diagram.
 Thus, while the Pufferfish software is doing a lot of things, we've been able to keep complexity at a manageable level - at least for now.

 ## Case study: modularity in redesign of the Octopi microscope driver electronics.